Kinsale © Stephen Carter

-Two miles (3km) outside Kinsale is Charles Fort, constructed in the late 17th century on the site of an earlier coastal fortification, it is a classic example of a star-shaped fort.
+Charles Fort is two miles (3km) outside Kinsale.
+Constructed in the late 17th century on the site of an earlier coastal fortification, it is a classic example of a star-shaped fort.
 William Robinson, architect of the Royal Hospital in Kilmainham, Dublin, and Superintendent of Fortifications, is credited with its design.
 As one of the largest military forts in the country, Charles Fort has been associated with some of the most momentous events in Irish history, the most significant of which include the Williamite War in 1690 and the Irish Civil War in 1922-1923.

-Across the estuary is James Fort, an earlier structure, which was designed by Paul Ive in 1602.
+James Fort sits across the estuary.
+It is an earlier structure that was designed by Paul Ive in 1602.

-Kinsale has also earned itself the reputation as the gourmet centre for Ireland with numerous award-winning pubs and restaurants, and the annual Gourmet Festival in October.
+Kinsale has also earned itself a reputation as Ireland's gourmet centre, with numerous award-winning pubs and restaurants, and the annual Gourmet Festival in October.

-Telephone: Kinsale Tourist Office: 021 477 2234
+Telephone: Kinsale Tourist Office: +353 21 477 2234

 Transport: Bus Éireann number 226 from Cork City.
 It's a 45 minute trip, but the bus offers free wifi.